April 13, 2023

 Covered by social insurance and meet the required PRSI contributions

-You must submit a certificate of placement or declaration of suitability to your employer or the Adoptive Benefit section of the DSP if you’re self-employed.
+Your employees must submit a certificate of placement or declaration of suitability to you (for self-employed individuals, the document must be sent to the Adoptive Benefit section of the DSP).

-Only one parent in a couple can claim Adoptive Benefit.
-The other parent can make a claim for Paternity Benefit.
-Moreover, you must apply for it at least six weeks (12 weeks if you are self-employed) before the start of your adoptive leave.
+Only one parent in a couple can claim Adoptive Benefit, while the other can claim Paternity Benefit.
+Moreover, your employees must apply for it at least six weeks (12 weeks if a person is self-employed) before the start of their adoptive leave.

 Have more queries?